hackerwins/homepage-old/docs/cluster-mode.md

 ## Cluster Mode

-In a production environment, it is generally expected more than one server to handle requests.
-Even if an server goes down, the other servers must be able to handle the request.
-We can achieve that by setup Servers with Cluster-Mode.
+In a production environment, it is generally expected that more than one server handles requests.
+Even if a Server goes down, the other Servers must be able to handle the request.
+We can achieve that by setting up Servers with Cluster-Mode.

-This page describes how to setup a cluster of servers.
+This page describes how to set up a cluster of Servers.
 An example of the cluster is as follows:

 ```
                         ┌───────────┐